purpl3F0x/TIDAL-Discord-Rich-Presence-UNOFFICIAL/README.md

 ## TIDAL - Discord Rich Presence plug-in  (UNOFFICIAL)

-Unofficial plug in to display current playing song to discord.
+Unofficial plug in to obtain Discord Rich Presence.

+Feel free to report any bugs or make suggestions.

 ## Example Screenshot